What is L-Proline?

-- Cool and strain the broth, making sure all marrow is added into the broth.
+- Cool and strain the broth, making sure all marrow goes into the broth.

-Those following a plant-based diet can also find L-proline in foods such as cabbage, asparagus, cucumber, beans and wheat.
+Those following a plant-based diet can also find L-proline in foods such as cabbage, asparagus, cucumber, bell peppers, strawberries, beans and wheat. (x)

 The Bottom Line

-We say amino, scientists say “imino.”
-But either way, L-proline is a busy chemical in the body.
+We say amino, and scientists say “imino.”
+But either way, L-proline is an active chemical in the body.
 It works together with other amino acids and vitamin C to form collagen that helps build tissues, and it’s always on the alert for body repairs.
 Blood vessels, intestinal lining, joints and skin are all target areas that benefit from proline.

 The only known side effects are reactions from taking too much L-proline, like all amino acids.
 It causes toxicity levels and amino acid imbalances in your body.
 Talk with your medical practitioner about taking any amino acid if you have kidney or liver disease.

 Your body efficiently manufactures proline when a person’s diet contains adequate-protein, and vitamin C facilitates its absorption.
 Conditions such as arteriosclerosis, joint pain, leaky gut, skin issues and demanding sports routines may benefit from a proline boost.

 Drinking bone broth, adding protein-packed foods or taking a supplement are all ways to ensure you are getting enough.
 Whichever way you get it, proline seems to be an essential piece of the body’s puzzle.

 The statements in this article have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.